How to grow creeping juniper – for a native evergreen ground cover

 Juniper plants are members of the cypress family, or Cupressaceae, commonly referred to as conifers.
 While the word conifer might conjure up images of large, conical evergreens that soar upwards, this plant family is diverse, with many low-growing species, including creeping juniper, proving to be useful in garden borders with its limited size and spread.

 As you might be able to tell from the naming of this plant, creeping juniper plants tend to crawl and ramble along the ground, growing horizontally as opposed to vertically.
-So, if you are looking for a low-growing native evergreen that is both resilient and hardy, this ground cover plant is one to consider.
+So, if you are looking for some of the easiest evergreen shrubs that are both resilient and hardy, this ground cover plant is one to consider.

 juniper pines